 Brief Introduction to Coeus, Kent State's research and compliance, grant acquisition and management system (created by MIT)

 Brief introduction to guidelines of the NSF, NIH and the U.S. Department of Education.

 Register for a workshop at 330-672-2070 or by email to firstname.lastname@example.org.
 Please note that space is limited.

 Do you have a recent National Institutes of Health proposal (one submitted in the past three years) that was not funded but received positive reviews?
 Given the new NIH policy on resubmissions, that proposal can be submitted as a new grant proposal.
 Please consider submitting prior grants that fared well but were not funded for the October 2014 deadlines.
 In order to facilitate these efforts RASP will contribute $500 towards paying an external content expert to provide an NIH-style review of your application.
 In order to optimize this program, grant applications should be completed so that they can be sent to reviewers in early August.
 Please contact Doug Delahanty (email@example.com) if you are interested in this program.

-A series of brown bag lunches will be held this summer at Research and Sponsored Programs to keep you informed about new federal funding opportunities, guidelines and training.
+A series of brown bag lunches will continue this year at Research and Sponsored Programs to keep you informed about new federal funding opportunities, guidelines and training.
 Bring your lunch and join the group at noon in Cartwright 141 to learn about: